 This may be a verbatim transcript of an article which first appeared in Laker Airways in-flight magazine, July 1981.
 Original photos by Cosimo Villiers-Montreux.
-Due to the poor quality of the printed source, stock images have been used.
+Due to a catastrophic fire at the print works, stock images have instead been used.

 As sure as mustard, the market is happy to keep on buying front-engine, rear-drive cars in the middle range.
 With its assured sense of the market’s whims – and they are whimsical, ask Citroen! – Ford has made sure that the fifth in the Cortina series is a front-engine, rear-wheel drive car.
 It would seem that no matter how willing makers are to